filipdjordjevic222/digital_nomads/README.md

 ## Prerequisites

-To run this project, it is necessary to have Python, SQL Workbench, Tableau
+To run this project, it is necessary to have Python, SQLWorkbench, Tableau

 ## Datasets